SNG Research Brief – Broadband Impact on Household Income

 Focused on economic advancement through broadband utilization, SNG is a group of broadband economists who develop strategies for most effectively leveraging broadband investments.
 SNG addresses broadband utilization from the individual organization level all the way up to working with more than ten American states.
 SNG looks to help make the most broad-reaching and transformational impacts that broadband can bring to enable businesses, communities and regions by delivering the data and analysis decision makers need to maximize broadband’s potential.
 Learn more about SNG online at www.sngroup.com

-As we focus on a strategy for successful broadband initiatives and network builds, have you ever been asked by your constituents – how do I compare to my competition?
-What are other communities doing to better leverage broadband?
-What are the benefits of broadband should I be leveraging?
+As we focus on how we can make our broadband initiatives successful and network builds sustainable, have you ever been asked by your constituents – how do we compare?
+What are other communities doing to fully leverage broadband?
+What are the benefits of broadband that my business should be leveraging?
+How can my household better access health, educational, and civic services?
 In general, how am I doing?

-SNG has recently announced our Digital Economy Index (DEi) – an assessment tool, an organization-specific “scorecard” that draws on information from eSolutions Benchmarking to assist small businesses and other organizations see where they stand.
-SNG’s DEi is a composite score of how organizations use Internet-enabled applications, or “e-solutions,” to drive productivity and competitiveness.
-By providing organizations’ with their DEi score, you are providing them insights into their utilization of e-solutions, how they compare to their peers, and where they can adjust to increase efficiencies, innovation, and profitability.
+To personalize the value of broadband and online practices to individual businesses (especially small businesses that often do not have information technology directors), SNG has developed a DEi Scorecard that draws on industry leading metrics from our Digital Economy Database to assist small businesses and other organizations see where they stand.
+SNG’s DEi is a composite score of how organizations use online practices, or “e-solutions,” to drive productivity and competitiveness.
+By providing organizations’ with their DEi score, you are providing them insights into their competitiveness and relevance in an online economy by showing them how they compare to their peers and where they can adjust to increase efficiencies, innovation, and profitability.

 The Digital Economy Index helps organizations develop their own broadband adoption plan (and economic growth path).
 Which leads into the next step, awareness & adoption support (Step 5 of the Broadband Lifecycle, or path to owning your digital future).